 There are lots of ways to bill for work on a construction project.
 You can bill at the end of the project, at the beginning, or as you go along.
 Progress payments are made while the project is ongoing, and they are made as a result of progress billing.
 (If you are using a construction contract from the American Institute of Architects, it’s also called AIA billing.)
 In this article, we’ll look at what progress payments are, the pros & cons, and how retainage affects progress payments.

 Video summary of the pros and cons of progress billing

 What are progress payments?

 Simply put, progress payments are based on the percentage of the work that is complete.
 Instead of waiting until the end of the job to bill, with progress billing it is possible to bill incrementally as the job goes along.
-These payments are commonly billed on a monthly basis, but they may also be sent at certain percentages of completion (e.g. when the job is 30% complete, 60% complete, and 100% complete).
+Typically, payments are made on a monthly schedule, but they may also be sent at certain percentages of completion (e.g. when the job is 30% complete, 60% complete, and 100% complete).

 There are several different construction contract pricing structures.
 Some of the more common are:

 - Lump sum

 Time and material contracts (T&M) are based on the actual hours worked and the materials purchased for the job during the time you are billing for.
 Usually an hourly billing rate is agreed upon, and there is a set mark-up for the materials.
 Invoice amounts are a simple math equation (labor hours x labor rate + materials costs x mark-up percentage).
 It is important to keep good records of costs, as owners or general contractors may want to review them to make sure they are getting what they are paying for.